smdogroup/cppimpact/README.md

 # GPU Impact

 This project provides an explicit dynamics finite element analysis (FEA) code designed to run on both CPUs and GPUs using CUDA.
-It is focused on simulating hyperelastic Neo-Hookean materials on tetrahedral meshes.
-The code supports both linear and quadratic tetrahedral elements and uses an explicit time integration scheme suitable for highly nonlinear problems.
+It is focused on simulating high strain rate elastoplatic behavior for impact problems.
+The code supports both linear and quadratic tetrahedral elements and uses an explicit time integration scheme.

 ## Features